 ‘Baking a Difference’: Recent flagship project

-Baking a Difference is an innovative care home project created and delivered in partnership with local charity Learning for the Fourth Age (L4A).
+Baking a Difference has been an innovative care home project created and delivered in partnership with local charity Learning for the Fourth Age (L4A).

 In 2017 Planet Leicester Bakers approached L4A to explore how to bring the beauty and benefits of bread making into elders’ residential settings.

 As a result, a core four session programme of suitable activities was designed and trialed.
 We deconstructed the bread making process into ‘bite size’ portions.
 Additionally, a strong emphasis on the therapeutic benefits of bread making tasks and the conversation that flows around bread is a major feature of the project.
 The project report recorded the project design and impact.

 Then, in 2018, L4A secured a further £50,000 from the National Lottery’s People’s Project to deliver extended activity.
 This larger project has included community involvement.
 This aspect of the project has been about bringing communities together and creating a legacy in the form of project training.
 The aim is to ensure Baking a Difference activity continues beyond the funding period.
 The project is now in the closing stages, with ‘how to’ videos for YouTube were a major part of this and have proved their worth – being used by other community workers and Bread Angels starting to deliver sessions with people in their communities.